 For the first time, measurable outcomes were put forth in the media in regard to PTSD which you can find here.
-“VA PTSD treatment inadequate, study shows” Burris Institute and its Functional Emotional Fitness™ process has produced measurable outcomes for PTSD, depression, eating disorders and many other emotional health issues since its introduction into psychiatric care in 1990.
+“VA PTSD treatment inadequate, study shows” Burris Institute and its Subconscious Restructuring™ process has produced measurable outcomes for PTSD, depression, eating disorders and many other emotional health issues since its introduction into psychiatric care in 1990.

 We feel the media recognizing the fact you simply do not know what works and what does not work unless you measure it is a significant step in effectively addressing not just PTSD but every other emotional health issue.
 We also feel the fierce resistance in regard to measurable outcomes for depression and PTSD we have come up against from NIMH, DCoE, APA and many other entities we have approached over the past five years is about to change.

 When one takes the approach of immediately measuring the emotional state of the client and then addressing the thought process behind it, medication is unnecessary the largest percentage of the time.
 It is only when one does not immediately address the primary issue or if one is guessing does medication become the only viable option.
 Medication may be appropriate for a physiological disorder but a clear distinction must be made as opposed to grouping psychological and physiological disorders.
 One can benefit from Emotional Wellness even if there is a physiological issue.
 However, one rarely benefits from medication if it is specifically a psychological issue.